rcalix1/TheChalkboard/README.md

 ## Contributing

-If you would like to contribute a challenge or a derivation, feel free to submit a pull request.
+If you would like to contribute a challenge or a derivation, feel free to submit a pull request or email me at rcalix@rcalix.com

 The goal is to build a living chalkboard of ideas behind modern AI.